Show all results...

 We do not require or expect any prior experience with Shakespeare!
 However, if your camper would like to have a bit of familiarity with the language before camp, your local library likely has a collection of Shakespeare performances on video, as well as illustrated books of Shakespeare’s stories for all ages and reading levels.

 My child has been attending camp for many years, and wants to take the next step.
-How can s/he become an intern?
+How can they become an intern?

 Please see our internships page for more information about our internship program.
 If your child is not old enough to be an intern, but is interested in a more intensive Shakespeare experience, we recommend signing up for ASW.